SolutionGuidance/psm/INSTALL.md

 See `docs/TESTING.md` for instructions on running the automated tests.

+## Maintain and update environment

+See `scripts/` for several utility scripts for use by system administrators or our build systems.

 # Production Deployment

 If you want to deploy this in earnest, there will be additional steps